What does a PMO do in a company? Who is this person and what do they do?

 At the same time, the PMO role is to monitor the progress and performance of projects, in order to provide management and report on their status as required.

-☝️ Depending on the structure and its size, the Project Management Officer may be in direct contact with the project teams, team members, or work through project managers such as the product owners and the project leaders.
+☝️ Depending on the structure and its size, the Project Management Officer may be in direct contact with the project teams, devops team, or work through project managers such as the product owners and the project leaders.